lacanoid/datalink/ROADMAP.md

 - additional permission checks for references
 - ✔︎ consider WRITE ACCESS ADMIN/TOKEN and with respect to RECOVERY YES and file replace.
 - skip curl for integrity='ALL' and check for files only with file_stat (file exists but is not readable by postgres)
+- check that src and dest in curl_save are not one and the same
+- check src read permissions in curl_save
 - handle // urls and paths better
 - datalinker: use config file
 - datalinker: revert files only when recovery=YES